9elmaz9/Gilded-Rose/README.md

    - Classes are small and focused, using interfaces that are only relevant to the class (**Interface Segregation**),
    - Dependencies are inverted, meaning the system relies on abstractions rather than concrete classes (**Dependency Inversion**).

-3. **Factory Design Pattern**:
+4. **Factory Design Pattern**:
    I introduced an `ItemQualityModifierFactory` that is responsible for determining which `ItemQualityModifier` to use for each item.
 This centralized the decision-making and made adding new item types much easier in the future.

-4. **Helper Class**:
+5. **Helper Class**:
    I created a helper class called `ItemQualityHelper` to handle common conditions such as checking whether the quality is within valid bounds or whether the sell-in date has passed.
 This keeps the main logic focused and reduces code duplication.

 ## Key Changes from the Previous Version 📝

 In **version 1.0**, the entire logic for updating item quality and sell-in was cramped into one function.
 It was difficult to understand and even harder to maintain.
-By splitting the code into separate classes, I’ve made it easier to follow and much more efficient.
+By splitting the code into separate classes and abstracting common behavior, I’ve made it easier to follow and much more efficient.

 For example, in the previous version:
 - Handling each item type required adding more and more `if-else` conditions, which would quickly become unmanageable.